microsoft/msquic/docs/Deployment.md

 The queue delay threshold can be configured via the `MaxWorkerQueueDelayMs` setting.

+## Version Negotiation

+MsQuic supports QUIC protocol versions 1 and 2, and the version negotiation extension.
+By default, version negotiation is off, but can be enabled at runtime.
+Instructions for configuring and deploying QUIC versions are at [Versions](Versions.md).

 # Diagnostics

 For details on how to diagnose any issues with your deployment at the MsQuic layer see [Diagnostics](Diagnostics.md).